Azure/manage-azure-policy/README.md

 ```
 # Feedback

-If you have any changes you’d like to see or suggestions for this action, then we’d love your feedback.
+If you have any changes you’d like to see or suggestions for this action,  we’d love your feedback ❤️ .
 Please feel free to raise a GitHub issue in this repository describing your suggestion.
-This would enable us to categorize properly and track it.
-You can do the same if you encounter a problem with the feature.
+This would enable us to label and track it properly.
+You can do the same if you encounter a problem with the feature as well.

 # Contributing